LIP-Computing/tutorials/docs/udocker/udocker-01.md

 ## udocker: Create containers - I

-* Containers are produced from the layers by flattening them.
+* Containers are produced from the images in a process called flattening.

-* Each layer is extracted on top of the previous.
+  * Each layer in the image is extracted on top of the previous.

-* Whiteouts are respected, protections are changed.
+  * Whiteouts from UnionFS are applied before each layer is extracted.
+  * File protection changes are applied to make files accessible to the user.

-* The directory trees are stored under `${UDOCKER_DIR}/.udocker/containers` in the user home directory.
+  * The resulting directory tree is stored under `${UDOCKER_DIR}/.udocker/containers`

+* Accessing files is easy
+  * just cd into `${UDOCKER_DIR}/.udocker/containers/CONTAINER-ID/ROOT`
+* The create operation can be slow depending on underlying filesystem (e.g. Lustre, GPFS)
+  * Sometimes is better to use the /tmp or some other local partition

 ---